-Project Justification Rating: Medium

-Local Financial Commitment Rating: High
+Project Justification Rating: Medium Local Financial Commitment Rating: High

-Project Description: The Tri-County Metropolitan Transportation District of Oregon (TriMet) proposes to implement bus rapid transit (BRT) from Portland's Central Business District east to Gresham.
-The route provides access across the Willamette River over the Tilikum Crossing bridge, which currently is only open to pedestrians, bicycles, and light rail vehicles making its way to the Portland Transit Mall.
-The Project includes a portion of the reconstruction and expansion of Powell Garage to accommodate and maintain the BRT fleet.
-The project also includes transit signal priority, a real-time bus arrival information system and the purchase of 33 uniquely branded vehicles.
-The service is planned to operate every six minutes during weekday peak periods, every 12 minutes during weekday off-peak periods, and every 15 minutes during weekday evenings and weekends.
+Project Description: The Tri-County Metropolitan Transportation District of Oregon (TriMet) proposes to implement bus rapid transit from Portland's Central Business District east to Gresham.
+The project includes transit signal priority, real-time bus arrival information, and the purchase of 32 uniquely branded vehicles.
+The project also includes sidewalk, intersection, and bicycle facility improvements.
+The service is planned to operate every six minutes during weekday peak periods and every 12 minutes during off-peak periods and weekends.

-Project Purpose: The Project is intended to improve travel between Downtown Portland, Southeast and East Portland and Gresham with easier, faster and more reliable bus service.
-It is expected to minimize travel times while providing important transit connections.
-The alignment serves several major destinations including Portland Community College's Southeast Campus and their Worker Retraining Center, Oregon Health & Sciences University, the largest high school in the state (David Douglas), and Portland State University.
+Project Purpose: The project is intended to improve travel between Downtown Portland, Southeast and East Portland, and Gresham with simpler, faster and more reliable bus service.
+The alignment serves several major destinations including Portland Community College's Southeast Campus and Worker Retraining Center, the Oregon Health & Sciences University, the largest high school in the state (David Douglas), and Portland State University.

 Project Development History, Status and Next Steps: The project entered Small Starts Project Development in October 2015.
-TriMet selected a locally preferred alternative in December 2016 that was added to the region's fiscally constrained long range transportation plan in June 2017.
-TriMet anticipates completion of the environmental review process with receipt of a Categorical Exclusion from FTA in 2018, receipt of a Small Starts Grant Agreement in early 2019, and the start of revenue service in September 2021.
+TriMet selected a locally preferred alternative in December 2016 that was adopted into the region's fiscally constrained long range transportation plan in June 2017.
+TriMet anticipates completion of the environmental review process with receipt of a Categorical Exclusion from FTA in early 2019, receipt of a Small Starts Grant Agreement in late 2019, and the start of revenue service in September 2022.